biography

 Community-focused health is my passion.
 When individuals and families in our communities have access to high-quality, safe and compassionate care, their health and quality of life improves.
 That’s the kind of society I envision for every person we serve, whatever their socioeconomic background may be.

-The organization I serve, Providence, is a leading parent organization in health and health care.
-We offer a comprehensive range of services across Alaska, California, Montana, New Mexico, Oregon, Texas and Washington through a diverse family of innovative health organizations.
-I encourage you to get to know us better by visiting our website.
+I'm proud to serve at the Providence family of organizations, where we are a leader in health and health care.
+We offer a comprehensive range of services across Alaska, California, Montana, New Mexico, Oregon, Texas and Washington.
+I encourage you to get to know us better by visiting providence.org.

 I also invite you to explore further here, and to follow my updates as we work to ensure community health and high-quality, accessible health care for all.